kensanata/just-halberds/Knives.md

 If two of your attributes drop to 0, you are severely wounded and pass out.
 You don’t wake up again for 3h and only the attributes from 0 recover to 1.
-With First Aid-3 or Healing-3 you can recover in an infirmary in 5d6 days, otherwise you die.
+With First Aid-3 or Heal-3 you can recover in an infirmary in 5d6 days, otherwise you die.

 If three of your attributes drop to 0, you die.

+Expect to see half the participants down or dying after the first round.
+War is terrible.
+Try to avoid it.

+### Other creatures

 For all other creatures there are only Endurance and Life instead of the known six attributes.
 When Endurance drops to 0, they faint; when